suryadipnag/openstack-vim-driver/docs/user-guide/resources.md

 # Resources

-The Openstack driver allows you to create Stacks in a target Openstack as part of a `Create` lifecycle transition (then remove the Stack with `Delete`).
-This is done by configuring the use of the driver on Create/Delete and by including Heat or Tosca templates in your Resource package.
+The Openstack driver allows you to create new or adopt pre-existing Stacks in a target Openstack as part of a `Create` or `Adopt` lifecycle transition (then remove the Stack with `Delete`).
+This is done by configuring the use of the driver on Create/Adopt/Delete and by including Heat or Tosca templates in your Resource package.

 The driver also supports finding existing Networks in a target Openstack when attempting to find an external reference Resource (in an Assembly design).

 # Resource Descriptor

-Openstack driver should only be used on Create/Delete transitions.
+Openstack driver should only be used on Create/Adopt/Delete transitions.

 Example descriptor:
 ```